rianvdm/my-music-next/README.md

 I also have a Beta of a Discord Bot that lets you get streaming links for albums.
 You can [add it to your server here](https://discord.com/oauth2/authorize?client_id=1284593290947068024).

+### Current commands:

+* <code>/listento</code> let you enter an album and artist, and it gets you streaming links for other platforms, and a link to more details about the album.
+* <code>/listenurl</code> does the same, but you can just enter a streaming URL from any platform (Spotify, Apple Music, etc.)
+* <code>/listennow</code> asks you to enter your Last.fm username, and then it gets the same details for the last album you listened to.
+* <code>/whois</code> gives you a one-sentence summary of an artist.

+### Examples:

 The <code>/listento</code> command gets details like this:

 ![](https://file.elezea.com/20240921-aoapEQAq-2x.png)